 I write this blog entry as I contemplate the severe lack of mental wellness in my family tree.
 I know very well that mental health goes wrong for a variety of reasons (nature vs nurture) and that these reasons are not yet well understood, discussed, or integrated into the general understanding of society so that serious (but unnecessary) problems can be prevented.
 I know that because this is still the case, people fall through the cracks of non-understanding and lack of treatment every day, and many times end up losing their lives.
 I believe this will continue being the case until the general understanding of how all this happens shifts dramatically.

 The one aspect of mental health that I want to focus on here and now is something that everyone can understand.
 Perhaps you have noticed from the title of the article that I am going to focus on “fear” as it is so often experienced, used, and abused in a cultural context.
 Whether we realize or not, especially in modern industrialized cultural settings, we play on the fear emotion as a way to teach children, maintain law and order, and get results in the workplace and elsewhere.
-I believe we play on this emotion because seems to work so well (at least in the short-term) to get people to do things… to be obedient.
+I believe we play on the fear emotion because it seems to work so well (at least in the short-term) to get people to do things… to be obedient.

 The psychological understanding that is very important to get across in this regard, however, is that every time we use “fear” as a way to get results with people, we are activating the fight, flight, freeze response in the brain and nervous system.
-The fight, flight, freeze response is basically a chemical chain reaction that mobilizes the body for responding to threat and ensuring survival.
-It works very well for what it was meant for… making sure all energy and resources are directed towards body parts essential for movement and escape!
+The fight, flight, freeze response is a chemical chain reaction that mobilizes the body for responding to threat and ensuring survival.
+It works very well for what it was meant for: making sure all energy and resources are directed towards body parts essential for movement and escape!
 It was designed for limited use, meaning only for real threat.

-When a human is born more emotionally sensitive (having certain genetics) into a culture that seems to “have a thing” for over-activating the fight, flight, freeze response to gain obedience, this means that certain types of individuals are going to be more prone to developing disorders like BPD.
-In my experience being raised in a western industrialized culture, right from the start I was oriented to “the fact” that danger is always waiting for me right around the corner if I am not willing to submit to the dictates of authority (school, law, bank, government, church, etc.).
+When a human is born more emotionally sensitive (having specific genetics) into a culture that seems to “have a thing” for over-activating the fight, flight, freeze response to gain obedience, this means that certain types of individuals are going to be more prone to developing disorders like BPD.
+In my experience being raised in a western industrialized culture, right from the start, I was oriented to “the fact” that danger is always waiting for me right around the corner if I am not willing to submit to the dictates of authority (school, law, bank, government, church, etc.).